MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 # Manage SharePoint documents

 Microsoft Dataverse supports integration with SharePoint Online that enables you to use the document management capabilities of SharePoint from within Dataverse.
 Power Pages supports uploading and displaying documents to and from SharePoint directly on a basic form or multistep form on a website.
-This allows website users to view, download, add, and delete documents from a webpage.
+This feature allows website users to view, download, add, and delete documents from a webpage.
 Website users can also create subfolders to organize their documents.

 > [!NOTE]
 > - Document management works only with SharePoint Online.